 Robert Arambasic opened Brunswick Bound, together with his wife Susie, in 2007, after deciding that their neighbourhood was missing that integral part of a community.
 16 years later, he is immensely proud of the position Brunswick Bound holds in the area, and extremely thankful of the support it has received.

 Julia Baird is a bestselling author and award-winning journalist.
 She hosts The Drum on ABC TV and writes columns for a range of publications including The Sydney Morning Herald, The Age and the New York Times.
 Julia’s biography of Queen Victoria was published to critical acclaim and was one of The New York Times’ top ten books of 2016.
 Her third book, Phosphorescence, was a critically acclaimed, multi-award-winning international bestseller.
 Julia lives near the sea with two children and an abnormally large dog.

-Wiradjuri man Ben Bowen is the first Aboriginal CEO of the Indigenous Literacy Foundation.
+Wiradjuri man Ben Bowen is the CEO of the Indigenous Literacy Foundation.
 Ben is focusing on collaborating with remote Community members and platforming Community knowledge and skills, to take the organisation to new heights.
 He believes that we are lifelong learners and is passionate about early childhood education and the power of literacy.